Milan Gay Travel

 Related → How to Reduce Airport Stress

 Milan Has Two Airports

-Ask anyone who’s traveled to Milan via plane, and they’ll tell you how much of a trek it is to get to the Milano Malpensa airport.
+Ask anyone who’s traveled to Milan via plane, and they’ll tell you how much of a trek getting to the Milano Malpensa airport is.

 Malpensa is Milan’s primary international airport, but it’s roughly an hour-long drive outside of the city.
 Most large international routes will operate through Malpensa, but not all of them.